 I am responsible for leading and directing the Junior School in close partnership with the Head.
 My intentions are to motivate and inspire girls and teachers to achieve the best outcomes, academically and personally, through an exciting and challenging curriculum.

 I have a passion for my subjects - History and Politics - and a commitment to lifelong learning, having studied for an MSc whilst teaching at Blackheath High School.
-I have taught at the best of both the state and independent sector in London (Nonsuch High School in Cheam as well as Blackheath High).
+I have taught at the best of both the state and independent sector in London - Nonsuch High School in Cheam as well as Blackheath High School.

 I have an overall responsibility for leading the pastoral team and developing a vision for pastoral care that puts the student at the centre, and promotes positive mental health and wellbeing for all.